 Turtle Bay Exploration Park is a garden, a zoo, and an outstanding work of architectural engineering.
-Located on the Sacramento River in Redding, California, the park occupies over three hundred of acres of prime, and very pretty, real estate.
+Located on the Sacramento River in Redding, California, the park occupies over three hundred acres of prime and very pretty real estate.

 There are flowers, ornamental grasses, shrubs, and even a butterfly garden to explore.
-All of the plants were grown on the premises, and many are available to the public for purchase.
+All plants were grown on the premises, and many are available to the public for purchase.

-One of the most important “messages” that the designers of the park wanted to get across to the public was the importance of environmental sustainability.
+One of the most important “messages” that the park designers wanted to get across to the public was the importance of environmental sustainability.

 A water-wise approach was used as the plans for the park were being put together.
-Thus, the plant species, soil types, and watering methods work in harmony with the natural landscape.
+Thus, the plant species, soil types, and watering methods harmonize with the natural landscape.
 So the gardens require relatively little water from the local supply to keep them growing, green, and gorgeous.

 Turtle Bay Exploration Park Critters

-Nashi is a raccoon that spends her days swinging in her hammock, or playing in her pool.
-Not a whole lot of imagination appears to have gone into the naming of the park’s resident rescued porcupine.
-“Spike” is actually quite cute, and has a quiet, gentle character.
+Nashi is a raccoon that spends her days swinging in her hammock or playing in her pool.
+Not a lot of imagination appears to have gone into naming the park’s resident rescued porcupine.
+“Spike” is actually quite cute and has a quiet, gentle character.
 She also takes part in the popular animal shows that take place year-round at Turtle Bay.
-It’s possible to “adopt” any one of the animals through a sponsorship program that raises funds to support the animals care.
+It’s possible to “adopt” any one of the animals through a sponsorship program that raises funds to support their care.

 Turtle Bay Exploration Park Museum

 Make sure to save time for a visit to the Turtle Bay Museum.
-There are permanent interactive exhibits including an underwater fish viewing area, an art display, and even the opportunity to take part in some scientific experiments.
+There are permanent interactive exhibits, including an underwater fish viewing area, an art display, and even the opportunity to participate in some scientific experiments.
 Two special exhibition galleries feature rotating exhibits and displays.

 If you find yourself in this corner of the great state of California, be sure and visit.
 There is something here for every member of the family.
 Your four-legged friends are even welcome in some areas of the park.